nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The section [Footnote and Endnote Backlink](#footnote-and-endnote-backlink) contains language-specific backlink texts.
 Unless other instructions are given by the Ordering Agency, these texts are to be used, based on the language of the publication.
 Note that the "#" character must be replaced by the number or other identifier for the note in question.

-If there are more than one note reference for a single note text, the note text must be repeated for each note reference so that there is a one-to-one relationship between note references and note texts, and all backlinks are unique.
-This may cause one or more numbers to be repeated and, if so, note texts must be marked up using [^div^] elements instead of and ordered list.
+If there is more than one note reference for a single note text, the note text must be repeated for each note reference so that there is a one-to-one relationship between note references and note texts, and all backlinks are unique.
+This may cause one or more numbers to be repeated and, if so, note texts must be marked up using [^div^] elements instead of an ordered list.

-### Sidebars, Text Boxes etc.
+### Sidebars and Text Boxes

-The [^aside^] element is required to be used for any material that is placed in the margin, breaks the flow of the main text or is in some other way to be considered optional or non-essential.
+The [^aside^] element must be used for any material that is placed in the margin, breaks the flow of the main text or is in some other way to be considered optional or non-essential.

-Any material that is in some way contained or has a clearly visible beginning and end, but is still an integral part of the main text or content is required to be marked up with [^div^].
+Any material that is in some way contained or has a clearly visible beginning and end, but is still an integral part of the main text or content, must be marked up with [^div^].
 This could be, for instance, examples, definitions, tips, boxes containing words or phrases in exercises etc.

-In both cases the elements are required to have a [^global/class^] attribute.
+In both cases the elements must have a [^global/class^] attribute.
 The default value of the `class` attribute is `text-box`, but other values can be given in Editing Instructions.

 For certain publications there may be instructions given to add [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label) attributes to either of the elements, but unless such instructions are given no `aria-label` attributes are to be included.

 If there are any doubts about which element to use and there are no further instructions available in the Editing Instructions, Suppliers are required to contact the Ordering Agency.

-If headings in text boxes can be seen as part of the hierarchical heading structure of the book, they should be marked up using a `<h[x]>` element of an appropriate level, following the level structure of the surrounding text, and should be included in the navigation document.
+If headings in text boxes can be seen as part of the hierarchical heading structure of the book, they should be marked up using a `<h[x]>` element at an appropriate level, following the level structure of the surrounding text, and should be included in the navigation document.

 Structurally insignificant headings should be marked up with `<h[x]>` with the attribute `class="no-toc"`, or, for instance if they are often repeated, marked up as `<p class="faux-hd">`.
 Both of these options must only be used if specific instructions are given by the Ordering Agency.